UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Windows/15Min.md

 # First 15 Minutes in Windows (including commands)

+#### First Steps
+1 - Need to gain access to machines
+  - Split this between each of us Johnny on security so he gets precedence on choice 2 - Run NMAP scans if needed to get network topology
+3 - Once in machines we can run through steps below

+#### Notes
+1 - Don't forget about GPOs and their ability of enabling domain wide firewall rules, password complexities, and more

 #### Downloading FireFox
 ```sh
 # Set the URL for the Firefox installer